A/N: Because I've always been fascinated with the Regency Era. And because CloTi seemed to fit perfectly into this realm.

 Wrong.
 How wrong.
 Each punch she'd thrown had only fueled her rage for it had been the wrong face she'd been planting her fist in.

-"Rotten, Chocobo-ass looking piece of shit!" she shouted, careless that any servants remaining on the premises would think her mad.
+"Rotten, Chocobo-ass looking idiot!" she shouted, careless that any servants remaining on the premises would think her mad.
 She'd given nearly all of them the night off, keeping only a footman and single maid.

 She began peeling of the menswear she'd donned.
 Surcoat, vest, boots and belt all were thrown unceremonious in the direction of her armoire.
 She hopped out of her pantaloons next, flung them at the window in a wild fit and paced in only a tunic.